stracker-phil/codeceptjs-pixelmatchhelper/README.md

 ##### Returns

-When the test passes, the method returns a Promise that resolves to the comparison results.
+When the _test passes_, the method returns a Promise that resolves to the comparison results.
 The results object contains the following attributes:

 * `match` (boolean) - Always true.
 * `diffImage` (string) - Always empty.